-Debbie Olson, PhD, is assistant professor of English at Missouri Valley College.
-Her research interests include images of children in film, television, and new media, critical race theory, cultural studies, post-colonial studies, and discourse analysis.
-Her recent books include: (ed) The Child in World Cinema (Lexington 2018), (ed) with Adrian Schober, Children and Youth in American Television (Routledge 2018), The Black Child in Hollywood Cinema (Palgrave 2017), (ed) The Child in Post-apocalyptic Cinema (Lexington 2015), (ed) Children in the Films of Alfred Hitchcock (Palgrave 2014).
+Debbie Olson, PhD, is associate professor of English at Missouri Valley College.
+Her research interests include images of children of color in film and television, critical race theory, cultural studies, post-colonial studies, and discourse analysis.
+Her recent books include: (ed) The Child in World Cinema (Lexington 2018); (ed) with Adrian Schober, Children and Youth in American Television (Routledge 2018); The Black Child in Hollywood Cinema (Palgrave 2017); (ed) The Child in Post-apocalyptic Cinema (Lexington 2015), and many others.

-Lan Dong is associate professor of English at the University of Illinois Springfield.
-She is the author of Mulan’s Legend and Legacy in China and the United States (2011) and Reading Amy Tan (2009), and the editor of Teaching Comics and Graphic Narratives: Essays on Theory, Strategy and Practice (2012) and Transnationalism and the Asian American Heroine: Essays on Literature, Film, Myth and Media (2010).
-She has published a number of journal articles and book chapters on Asian American literature and films, children’s literature, and popular culture.
-She is currently editing a two-volume encyclopedia on Asian American culture.
+Lan Dong is Louise Hartman Schewe and Karl Schewe Professor in Liberal Arts and Sciences and professor of English at the University of Illinois Springfield.
+She is the author of Mulan’s Legend and Legacy in China and the United States (2011) and Reading Amy Tan (2009), and the editor of 25 Events That Shaped Asian American History (2019), Asian American Culture: From Anime to Tiger Moms (2016), Teaching Comics and Graphic Narratives (2012), and Transnationalism and the Asian American Heroine (2010).
+She has published a number of journal articles, book chapters, and essays on Asian American literature, comics and graphic narratives, as well as children’s and young adult literature.

 Lena Lee is an assistant professor of Early Childhood Education at Miami University, Oxford, Ohio.
 She earned her doctorate of Curriculum Studies in the U.S.A., and D.E.A of Women's Studies in France.
 Her scholarly interests include the relationship between young children, education, popular culture, and society, gender issues in media, and multicultural and international perspectives in cultural studies.
 She has had several manuscripts on these topics published in a wide variety of scholarly journals.